Paul Dennis Reid: McDonald's

 On the evening of March 23, 1997 at a McDonald's on Lebanon Road in the Hermitage neighborhood of Nashville (located 3.4 mi northeast of the Captain D's), Reid approached four employees as they exited the store after closing.
 At gunpoint, he forced them back into the restaurant.
-Reid shot three employees to death execution style in the storeroom: Andrea Brown, 17; Ronald Santiago, 27; and Robert A. Sewell.
+Reid shot three employees to death execution style in the storeroom: Andrea Brown, 17; Ronald Santiago, 27; and Robert A. Sewell, 23.

 Reid attempted to shoot José Antonio Ramirez Gonzalez, but his weapon failed.
-Reid then stabbed Gonzalez 17 times and left him for dead.
+Gonzalez took this opportunity to fight back, but was overpowered after being stabbed with a knife that Reid was carrying.
+Reid stabbed Gonzalez a total of 17 times and left him for dead.
 Gonzalez avoided further attacks by lying completely still and pretending to be dead.
 Reid then took $3,000 from the cash registers and fled.
+Upon hearing a door shut, and not seeing the attacker anymore, Gonzalez crawled into the next room to a phone and dialed 911.
 When the scene was discovered, Gonzalez was taken to a nearby hospital, treated, and ultimately survived.
 He eventually testified against Reid.

 Baskin-Robbins

-On the evening of April 23, 1997, Reid went to the door of a Baskin-Robbins on Wilma Rudolph Boulevard in Clarksville, Tennessee after closing and persuaded the employees to let him inside.
+On the evening of April 23, 1997, Reid went to the door of a Baskin-Robbins on Wilma Rudolph Boulevard in Clarksville, Tennessee, after closing and persuaded the employees to let him inside.
 Once inside, Reid kidnapped Angela Holmes, 21, and Michelle Mace, 16, and forced the two to Dunbar Cave State Park.
 Their bodies were discovered the next day at the park.
 Their throats had been slashed.